tramarobin/fctSnPM/README.md

 ## Examples ##
 ### In one dimension ###
-Here are the outcomes for a 2way ANOVA with 1 repeated measure in 1 dimension
-.\fctSPM\Examples\D1_ANOVA2_1rm.m
-The curves represent the ratio between Quadriceps and Hamstrings during isokinetic tests for two sides (Left and Right) and for two sexes (M and F).
+The output of `D1_ANOVA2_1rm.m` for a 2way ANOVA with 1 repeated measure in 1 dimension in the Examples folder is as follows The curves represent the ratio between Quadriceps and Hamstrings during isokinetic tests for two sides (Left and Right) and for two sexes (M and F).

 ANOVA results: There is a "Side" effect, with a F-value above the significant threshold of 7.14 between 30 and 85°.